Skip to content

 At this point, the story written by Snyder and Tynion continues into Dark Nights: Death Metal.
 But we still have two Justice League trade paperbacks taking place in an undetermined time after Justice League Vol. 5, the first one written by Robert Venditti and the second by Simon Spurrier and Jeff Loveness.

-Justice League Odyssey – Starfire, Cyborg, Green Lantern Jessica Cruz, Azrael, and, yes, Darkseid are the members of the Justice League Odyssey, a team formed to bring order to the newly created space sector known as the Ghost Sector.
+Justice League Odyssey – Starfire, Cyborg, Green Lantern Jessica Cruz, Azrael, and, yes, Darkseid are the members of the Justice League Odyssey team–formed to bring order to the newly created space sector known as the Ghost Sector.
 The first issues are written by Joshua Williamson (with artist Stjepan Sejic), then by Dan Abnett (with art from Will Conrad).

-Justice League Dark – Wonder Woman is the leader with members Swamp Thing, Detective Chimp, Man-Bat and Zatanna.
+Justice League Dark – Wonder Woman is the leader with members Swamp Thing, Detective Chimp, Man-Bat, and Zatanna.
 Magic is disrupted and the beings who created it are coming to take it back.
 Written by James Tynion IV with art by Alvaro Martinez.
-To know more about JLD, check out our Justice League Dark reading order.
+To know more about JLD, we have a dedicated Justice League Dark reading order.

 Dark Nights: Death Metal!
-The follow-up to Dark Nights: Metal sees the Justice League at the mercy of the Batman Who Laughs.
+The follow-up to Dark Nights: Metal sees the Justice League team at the mercy of the Batman Who Laughs.
 Humanity struggles to survive in a hellish landscape twisted beyond recognition, while Batman, Wonder Woman, and Superman have all been separated and must fight to survive.
 This event leads us to the next event Future State and a new era, Infinite Frontier.
-For a complete listing with all the tie-ins, and a reading order issue-by-issue, check out our Dark Nights Death Metal reading order.
+To explore in detail this massive event, check out our guide to reading the Dark Nights: Death Metal comics in order.

 Justice League: Endless Winter!
 Though a mostly self-contained story, this little event is a sort of filler between two eras, taking place after Dark Nights: Metal but just before the launch of the Infinite Frontier era.
-To know a little bit more about it, go to our Justice League: Endless Winter reading order.
+To know a little bit more about it, go to our article dedicated to the Justice League: Endless Winter reading order.

 • Justice League: Endless Winter